ibm-cloud-docs/Cloudant/api/database.md

 	To be sure that all changes are reported for your specified sequence, it might be necessary to go further back into the shard's history to find a suitable starting point.
 	The changes are then reported from that starting point.
-	This 'rolling back' might give the appearance of duplicate updates, or updates that are apparently before the specified `since` value.
+	This "rolling back" might give the appearance of duplicate updates, or updates that are apparently before the specified `since` value.
 -	`_changes` reported by a shard are always presented in order.
 	But the ordering between all the contributing shards might appear to be different.